ansys/ansys-sphinx-theme/doc/source/user-guide/configuration.rst

 For more information, see `PyAnsys multi-version documentation <dev_guide_multi_version_>`_ in the *PyAnsys developer's guide*.

-Physics tag
+PyAnsys tag
 ~~~~~~~~~~~~
-The Ansys Sphinx Theme allows you to add a physics tag to your documentation pages.
+The Ansys Sphinx Theme allows you to add a physics tag in your metadata based on the pyansys category.
+This can be useful for categorizing content related to specific physics domains, such as Electromagnetics, Structural, or Fluids.
-To add a physics tag, add the following code to your project's Sphinx ``conf.py`` file
+You can add a physics tag to your documentation by setting the ``pyansys_tag`` option in your project's Sphinx ``conf.py`` file.

 .. code-block:: python